wp-plugins/woocommerce-max-quantity/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix - Did not calculate quantity properly if you UPDATE Quantity on Cart page.
+This did not let some users DECREASE or INCREASE the quantity while on the cart page.
+* Maintenance - Tested and passed for WordPress 4.0 compatibility.

 = 1.2.0 =
-* New: added .pot translation file.
+* New - Added .pot translation file.
-* New: added translations for French, Hindi, and Spanish languages.
+* New - Added translations for French, Hindi, and Spanish languages.
-* New: changed textdomain to plugin slug.
+* New - Changed textdomain to plugin slug.
-* Tested and passed for WP 3.9 compatibility.
+* Maintenance - Tested and passed for WP 3.9 compatibility.

 = 1.1.9 =
 * Fix: added _update_cart_validation to avoid manual override on cart update at checkout.